All Episodes

 Like, will you join the crowd?

-You're going in, you sit there, you're a healthy person, you're not a person that would do anything demented.
+You go in, you sit there, you're a healthy person, you're not a person that would do anything demented.

 Well, if we keep pushing and prodding and abusing you, will you join in?

-Nobody ever knows why our military and navy is interested.
+Nobody ever knows why our military and Navy is interested.

 Nobody can answer the question why they're interested in these sort of freaky experiments.

-But I digress, you already know my opinions about psychology.
+You already know my opinions about psychology.

 Anyways, the way it worked was they put out an ad in the newspaper.